buildplan/rsync-backup-script/README.md

     ```sh
     sudo cat /root/.ssh/id_ed25519.pub
     ```

     *If you encounter permission issues use `sudo su` to access root directly.*

   - Go to your Hetzner Robot panel, select your Storage Box, and paste the entire public key content into the "SSH Keys" section.

-  - Or use the `ssh-copy-id` command like this: (Replace `u444300` and the hostname with your own details.)
+  - Or use the `ssh-copy-id` command (replace `u444300` and the hostname with your own details):

     ```sh
     sudo ssh-copy-id -p 23 -s u444300-sub4@u444300.your-storagebox.de
     ```

-    Hetzner Storage Box requires -s flag.
+    *Hetzner Storage Box requires the `-s` flag.*

   - **Test the connection**.
+You can find the correct port and user in your `backup.conf` file.

     ```sh
-    sudo ssh -p 23 -s u444300-sub4@u444300.your-storagebox.de 'echo "Connection successful"'
+    sudo ssh -p 23 u444300-sub4@u444300.your-storagebox.de 'echo "Connection successful"'
     ```

     If this works without asking for a password, you are ready.